 The Hope Diamond, also known as the Le Bijou du Roi or the “King’s Jewel,” is one of the world’s most famous and sought-after diamonds.
 It is a rare and precious deep-blue diamond that has captivated people since its discovery in India in the 17th century.

 The Hope Diamond is 45.52 carats and has a unique history that dates back to 1668 when French merchant Jean Baptiste Tavernier first purchased it from an Indian temple (to learn more about CT TW diamonds and carats, read our article).
-After Tavernier’s death, the diamond went to King Louis XIV, which had it cut into a 67.125-carat cushion-shaped blue diamond.
-Royals wore the stone, including Marie Antoinette and King George IV, who owned it until his death in 1830 before it passed onto his brother Henry Philip Hope who named it after himself — thus giving us the name “Hope Diamond.”
+After Tavernier’s death, the diamond went to King Louis XIV, who had it cut into a 67.125-carat cushion-shaped blue diamond.
+Royals wore the stone, including Marie Antoinette and King George IV, who owned it until he died in 1830 before it passed onto his brother Henry Philip Hope, who named it after himself — thus giving us the name “Hope Diamond.”

 The Hope Diamond is renowned for its size, color, and the legendary curse that allegedly follows anyone who owns this gemstone due to its tumultuous past.
 According to legend, all those who have ever come into contact with this diamond have been struck down by unexpected tragedy or death – leading some to believe there is something special about this stone beyond its apparent beauty and rarity.